-- General stage safety required of any crew member - The use and care of lighting and audio equipment - Safe operation of all permanently installed theatrical equipment - Set construction safety, scaffolds, ladders, and winches/battens

-- Power tool safety - Catwalks
+- General stage safety required of any crewmember - The use and care of lighting and audio equipment - Safe operation of all permanently installed theatrical equipment - Set construction safety, scaffolds, ladders, and winches/battens - Power tool safety

 Upon completion of the appropriate training, students will be issued a Technical Crew Authorization Certificate, which will qualify them to work on those crews for which they have been trained-while under the direct supervision.
-A copy of this certificate will be on file with the front office.
-Students are not permitted on catwalks unless the technical director or faculty supervisor is present in close proximity to the catwalk.
+A copy of this certificate will be on file with the administrative office.